GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/intro.rst

 Overview
 --------

-Digital Earth Australia (DEA) is a platform designed to ...
+Digital Earth Australia is a platform designed to ...

 * Catalogue large amounts of Earth Observation data.
 * Provide a :term:`Python` based :term:`API` for high performance querying and data access.